 Simon Lomax, Managing Director of Kensa Heat Pumps comments on the microgeneration partnership programme:

 Northumberland County Council’s pioneering programme will reduce running costs, decrease ongoing maintenance costs and lower the carbon footprint of a wide variety of buildings.
-The Council’s costs are being fully recovered via the Government’s Renewable Heat Incentive so there is a robust financial justification to underpin the initiative.
+The Council’s costs are being fully recovered via the Government’s Renewable Heat Incentive (this scheme has now closed) so there is a robust financial justification to underpin the initiative.
 We hope other local authorities will follow this example as there are compelling reasons to support an upgrade to ground source heat pumps.